Trusted By:

 • Successful past practices

-With over 20 years of training experience in financial services, the trainer is well placed to support you across a range of compliance-related topics.
-He is a former Head of Education for HSBC covering the UK and Europe, responsible for regulatory and financial crime related compliance learning.
+With over 20 years of training experience in financial services, our CASS course trainer is well-placed to support you across a range of compliance-related topics.
+He is a former Head of Education for HSBC covering the UK and Europe and was responsible for regulatory and financial crime-related compliance learning.
 His time at HSBC was during intense scrutiny from regulators and government functions during the bank’s Deferred Prosecution Agreement.

 Other roles include leading the Monitoring and Testing programme for a UK Wealth Manager, and Senior Vice President responsible for Global Risk & Compliance training at a US-based bank.
 He also worked in the Insurance Firms division at the Financial Conduct Authority (in the FSA days) where he was the divisional expert for the FCA CASS rules and outcomes required under the Training & Competence handbook.

-The HSBC role, along with five years at Barclays in their Private Clients and Wealth functions, has seen him work with retail, commercial, wholesale and private banking channels.
+The HSBC role and five years at Barclays in their Private Clients and Wealth functions have seen him work with retail, commercial, wholesale and private banking channels.
 Since leaving HSBC, he has worked with the compliance, HR and operational teams of firms to enhance their regulatory understanding, as well as delivering content across private equity firms, investment houses, banks and wealth managers.
 He regularly delivers core programmes for TISA and the Investment Association.

-2020 has given us some unexpected priorities and much altered working patterns.
+2020 gave us some unexpected priorities and much altered working patterns.
 Against this, we still need to focus on the expectations of the regulator.

 With new ways of working come new challenges.
 Keeping the constant flows of cash and assets identified, segregated and reconciled was challenging enough in the office, let alone with our own and our third-party partners working remotely.

-This session does not seek to teach the rules of the CASS handbook.
-Instead, it is designed to consider our existing practices against a changing environment in terms of Covid-19 impact, revised Audit standards, SMCR implications and ongoing regulatory comments based on FCA’s assessment of firms.
+This CASS training does not seek to teach the rules of the CASS handbook.
+Instead, it is designed to consider our existing practices against a changing environment regarding the COVID-19 impact, revised audit standards, SMCR implications and ongoing regulatory comments based on FCA’s assessment of firms.

 REQUEST CALL BACK